Dutch Oven Smoked Turkey Chili Recipe

 Smoked Turkey chili served in a soup crock

-Now smoking foods is nothing new but I have fallen in love with using my Pit Boss Pro 1100 as more of a convection oven.
+Now, smoking foods is nothing new, but I have fallen in love with using my Pit Boss Pro 1100 as more of a convection oven.
 However, it gives the added bonus of smoke flavor!!
 I picked up mine at Lowes, but Walmart and Amazon carry other Pit Boss options or Pit Boss website themselves.
-Even better if I can use leftover smoked meat in the dish.
-Now I used my Smoked White Chicken Chili recipe to make this and it did not disappoint at all!
+It is even better if I could use leftover smoked meat in the dish.
+Now I used my Smoked White Chicken Chili recipe to make this, and it did not disappoint at all!

 Smoked Turkey Chili Ingredients: